cardano-foundation/developer-portal/docs/governance/overview.md

 ![Cardano Governance](../../static/img/card-governance-title.svg)

-Cardano was already designed with sustainability in mind.
-The point was to create a system that governs and also finances itself without being dependent on donations.
-Cardano has a built-in treasury system that gets a constant stream of funds from transaction fees and treasury taxes.
+Cardano was designed with the intent of long-term sustainability in mind.
+The goal was to build a system that could govern and fund itself without relying on donations.
+Cardano includes a built-in treasury system that receives revenue via transaction fees and treasury taxes on a regular basis.
 This is explained in detail in [treasuries with Bingsheng Zhang](https://www.youtube.com/watch?v=Hyh3h_yX-S0).

 ## Cardano Improvement Proposal

 [Cardano Improvement Proposals (CIPs)](cardano-improvement-proposals/CIP-0001) are a way of formally proposing ideas in an agreed-upon fashion.
-While nothing about them is binding and not a pre-requisite for either treasury on protocol changes, they fulfill an essential aspect of Cardano governance.
-Before a decision can be made on anything, someone has to propose a setup that others can discuss.
+While they are not binding and are not a need for either treasury or protocol changes, they are an important component of Cardano governance.
+Someone must propose a setup for others to discuss before a decision can be made.

 ## Fund your project with Project Catalyst

-[Project Catalyst](project-catalyst), Cardano's innovation platform is the current way to access the funds of the treasury system.
-It is seen as a stepping stone to Voltaire and aims to provide a safe and lively environment to explore the highest potential of human collaboration.
+The present means to access the funds of the treasury system is through [Project Catalyst](project-catalyst), Cardano's innovation platform.
+It is considered as a stepping stone to Voltaire and strives to give a safe and exciting setting in which to explore human collaboration's highest potential.